Inca Trail hikers looking out from Pacaymayo camp as the moon rises over a mountain.

 A porter from our amazing G Adventures team looks on – probably checking if I’m OK.

-Climbing up steep Inca stones had my muscles working overtime and I was overheating.
-The last stretch going up to the Pass had no tree coverage and I was exposed to the intense Andean solar radiation.
+Climbing up steep Inca stones had my muscles working overtime.
+I was overheating!
+The last stretch to the Pass had no tree coverage and you can feel the intense solar radiation.
 I was thankful to be in convertible trousers!

 Whenever the climb felt daunting, I looked back to see how far I had come.
 Somehow looking back at Mount Veronica and our starting point inspired me to move forward.